openwsn-berkeley/openwsn-on-iotlab/A8/parser/README.md

 ## Experiment TBD

+### Modification

+- Don't remove the parent if there is no activity heard from it.
+- Correct the TIMEOUT of sixtop
+- Only allow one sixtop transaction at one time.
+(To support multiple transaction, it required to maintain multiple state machine for each sixtop transaction.)

 ### Actions/Ideas

 - Don't remove Rx cell one side in schedule housekeeping.
 Maybe because the PDR on that cells is low, there may be collisions on that cell.
 Let SF handle this.